A simple Blog Example

 Next steps

 This short example was meant to provide a feel of how foonoo could be used.
-In the next sections we will look at the specific way in which content can be written for foonoo, and we will further look at the different site generators—including the blog generator—in more detail.
+In the next sections, we will look at the specific way in which content can be written for foonoo, and we'll look deeper at the two bundled site builders in more detail.